 5. Better Opportunities to Age In Place

 If the seniors can remain independent, they can age in place and will never need to enter a nursing home setting.
 Psychiatric studies show that seniors who cannot age in place and live out their days in their homes are more likely to develop progressive conditions that diminish their cognitive abilities and require inpatient care in a nursing facility or around-the-clock nursing services in their homes.
+A healthy middle ground would be to search online for home health care near me in order to have a carer regularly check in on the senior in question.
+This allows them to reap the benefits of having someone help out with more arduous tasks whilst still living independently.

 Seniors who remain independent can increase their lifespan and retain their cognitive skills.
 It is when the seniors lose vital abilities and feel isolated that they could start to experience mental deterioration and require assisted living services.
 By reviewing the benefits of senior independence, families can understand the best practices for helping seniors live longer lives.